Good morning Primary 1.

 - Dictation – Please see activities below relating to your child’s literacy group:

-Blue/Yellow groups – Ask an adult to tell you a th sentence:
+Blue/Yellow groups – Ask an adult to tell you a wh sentence:

 Can you write the sentence, remembering your capital letters, finger spaces and full stops?

-Green Group – Ask an adult to say some th words – can you write them down by yourself?
+Green Group – Ask an adult to say some wh words – can you write them down by yourself?

 Purple Group – Ask an adult to say a sound that we have learned – can you write the sound?
-Use your sound cards to build some simple words together (h-a-t, p-a-t, s-a-t)
+Use your sound cards to build some simple words together (t-a-p, g-a-p, l-a-p)

 - Try the Bugclub phonics tasks if you have not already – well done if you have managed already.

-And finally here is a link to our whole school assembly with Mrs Murphy:
+- Here is a link to our new “Building Resilience” launch assembly with Mrs Murphy:

 See you soon